xianfanhuang/musicViz/README.md

 ### Copyright and License

-Copyright © 2025 [Your Name/Company Name].
+Copyright © 2025 [huangxianfan/元觉智能].
 All rights reserved.

 The source code for this project is released under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [MIT](LICENSE) file for details.

-"Sonoria | 音境" is a trademark of [Your Name/Company Name].
+"Sonoria | 音境" is a trademark of [Yuan Jue Intelligent Technology Co., Ltd.].
 All rights reserved.